dry-python/returns/docs/pages/container.rst

 Working with containers
 -----------------------

-We use two methods to create new containers from the previous one.
+We use two methods to create a new container from the previous one.
 ``bind`` and ``map``.

 The difference is simple:

-- ``map`` works with functions that return regular values
+- ``map`` works with functions that return regular value
-- ``bind`` works with functions that return other containers of the same type
+- ``bind`` works with functions that return new container of the same type

 :func:`.bind <returns.primitives.container.Container.bind>`
 is used to literally bind two different containers together.